Tunkysaurus/searxng/searx/infopage/en/donate.md

-# Donate to searxng.org
+# Donate to tunkysaurus.org

-You can support the SearXNG project by clicking on the donation page: [https://docs.searxng.org/donate.html](https://docs.searxng.org/donate.html)
+You can support Tunkysaurus powered by SearXNG project by clicking on the donation page: [https://docs.searxng.org/donate.html](https://docs.searxng.org/donate.html)